 The final entry in this set of standing desk tips is purely concerned with your health and any existing injuries, strains, and pains that you may have.
 It is often said that you should incorporate a standing desk into your office set up to help mitigate various chronic issues.

 However, introducing more standing as someone suffering from various pains can be a very uncomfortable adjustment.
 While this is not to discourage you from working with a standing desk, it may also be a good idea to start visiting and working with a physiotherapist to address your existing injuries for a more comfortable experience.

 There are certain pros and cons elements while choosing to buy a standing desk or sitting desk.
 For many office workers working all day, it is easy to have trouble with back pain, fatigue, leg swelling, cognitive decline,...
 To minimize these health issues, standing desk models have been manufactured with more flexible and modern designs.

 The bottom line

-So, hopefully, these 12 tips will teach you something that’s worth knowing and doing, and ultimately get you to use your standing desk like a real pro.
+So, hopefully, these 20 tips of standing desk will teach you something that’s worth knowing and doing, and ultimately get you to use your standing desk like a real pro.